-The Business Council has a subscription for GIS software that expires in June 2025 and a subscription for website hosting that expires in June 2024.
-The following is a summary of the changes in the Business Council's subscription obligations during the year ended June 30, 2023:
+The Business Council has entered into subscription agreements for GIS software and website hosting that have been accounted for as subscription assets.
+The terms vary in range, extending through June 30, 2025.
+The following is a summary of the changes in the Business Council's subscription obligations during the year ended June 30, 2024:

-Beginning Ending

-Balance Additions Deletions Balance

-\$ - \$ 78,405 \$ 26,580 \$ 51,825
+eginning Balance Additions Deletions Ending Balance \$ 51,825 \$ - \$ 32,732 \$ 19,093